greim/await.js/README.md

 ## Using `nodify()` in Node.js

-Node.js uses a convention where callback signatures have an error object in the first position.
+Node.js callbacks have an error object in the first position.
 If the operation was successful, this argument is null, otherwise it's an instance of Error.
 Every node callback you write therefore needs an if/else statement in order to see if this argument is not empty, which can get tedious.
-To hook up an await promise to a node callback for example, you'd do this:
+For example, to hook up an await promise to a node callback, you'd need to do this:

 ```javascript
 var promise = await('logData')